Install Apache Spark on Ubuntu 16.04 with Java, SPARK_HOME, and spark-shell

-Apache Spark can be run on majority of the Operating Systems.
-In this tutorial, we shall look into the process of installing Apache Spark on Ubuntu 16 which is a popular desktop flavor of Linux.
+Apache Spark can be run on the majority of operating systems, including Linux.
+In this tutorial, we shall look into the process of installing Apache Spark on Ubuntu 16, which was a popular desktop flavor of Linux when this installation guide was first written.

 To install Java, open a terminal and run the following command :